 Joining the ball and stem: Once the ball is completely dry, glue is poured into the drilled hole and the stem is glued on.

-This artisanal process results in unique spheres, meaning that no two gong mallets are 100% identical in appearance.
-However, even if there are slight irregularities, you can rest assured that the sound you ollihess friction mallet with an ollihess friction mallet will always be consistently excellent.
+This artisanal process creates unique balls, meaning no two friction mallets will look exactly 100% alike.
+However, even with minor imperfections, you can always rely on one thing: the sound you produce with an ollihess friction mallet is consistently first-class.

 If you have any further questions about a product or would like to find out more about our production processes, you can contact us at any time via WhatsApp (bottom right of the website) or our contact page.